 The Reserve Bank of India is the central bank in India.
 It has its headquarters in Mumbai.

 Central banks play a major role in shaping the foreign exchange market.
-They adjust the value of the currency by raising or lowering interest rates, maintain a stable economy, and trade the foreign exchange reserves when circumstances demand.
+They adjust the value of the currency by raising or lowering interest rates, maintaining a stable economy, and trade the foreign exchange reserves when circumstances demand.

 Open market operation refers to when the central banks buys or sell government securities in the open market to manage liquidity.